remingu/ippool/README.md

 # ippool

-The ippool package provides a basic utility to manage and track a pools of ip addresses and their assignment state.
+The ippool package provides a basic utility to manage and track pools of ip addresses and their assignment state.

 ## usage: